-For the first year of Premium, the vision and expectations were communicated piecemeal in ad hoc emails, and we sometimes contradicted ourselves with “deals-y” sounding language in our marketing.
-We’ve always had a vision to build a premium service with premium partners and premium members (hello, it’s called Offline Premium!), but that was never explicitly stated.
+For the first year of Offline, the vision and expectations were communicated piecemeal in ad hoc emails, and we sometimes contradicted ourselves with “deals-y” sounding language in our marketing.
+We’ve always had a vision to build a premium service with premium partners and premium members, but that was never explicitly stated.
 Now, it’s time to be explicit.
 A community without a clear purpose and common set of values is just a crowd.

 THE CODE OF CONDUCT, EXPLAINED

 As basic as it sounds, it’s critical.
 Again, the vast majority of interactions within our community have been nothing but love, but in full transparency, there have been isolated cases over the past year where staff have disrespected our members, where members have yelled at or even threatened staff, and where members have been incredibly rude to us.

 In a vacuum, those interactions are unacceptable, period.
 That said, we’ve given everyone involved the benefit of the doubt so far, because we had not yet made our expectations clear.